June 16, 2017

 “Doesn’t having a capital campaign negatively impact annual stewardship?”
 This question is one of the most frequently asked by churches anticipating a capital drive.

-And “No!” is the most frequently given answer when ECF Capital Campaign consultants respond!
-In fact, we have found that annual stewardship usually goes up in tandem with capital fundraising.
+And “No!” is the most frequent response!
+In fact, evidence shows that annual stewardship usually goes up in tandem with capital fundraising.

-“That is certainly our experience at Church of the Advent,” reports Nancy Junk, Senior Warden of this small southeast Florida congregation.
+“That is certainly our experience at Church of the Advent,” reports the senior warden of this small southeast Florida congregation.
 “Our annual operating fund is up more than 7% since we launched our building campaign in August of 2015,” she notes.

-Nancy knows first-hand what these numbers mean.
+She knows first-hand what these numbers mean.
 When the church entered its discernment phase, she was the treasurer of the vestry.
 Graciously offering to chair discernment, she went on to chair the overall capital campaign and then became senior warden.
-“The whole process, beginning with discernment and proceeding through the feasibility phase, really opened up the awareness of the parish about the funding needed to operateallaspects of our mission, not just what we needed to repair the roof.”
+“The whole process, beginning with discernment and proceeding through the feasibility phase, really opened up the awareness of the parish about the funding needed to operate all aspects of our mission, not just what we needed to repair the roof.”